-Spring is in the air.
+Spring cleaning is essential when Spring is in the air.
 Now, is the time to perform all of our Spring Home Maintenance Tasks.

 Your home just survived the winter weather.
 Keep your home in good shape by performing the tasks outlined below.
 These tasks will help get it ready for the summer weather.
-Download the handy Spring Home Maintenance Checklist that outlines the following tasks.
+Download the handy Spring Home Maintenance Checklist that outlines the following items.

 Check the exterior drainage